1jkunz1/MLB-Sabermetrics-Scraper/README.md

 # Saber Scraper

-Web Scraper for baseball data
+Web Scraper for Sports Data

 This projected started as a scraper for baseball data, I'm going to turn it into a general-purpose dashboard for NFL, CFB, and MLB Data